Alan Morinis

 Alan Morinis (born December 8, 1949) is a Canadian anthropologist, filmmaker, and writer who has been a leading figure in the contemporary revival of the Musar movement, a Jewish ethical movement.

 Early life and secular education

 Morinis was born into a left-wing secular Jewish home in Toronto, Ontario, Canada.
 He completed his Ph.D. in Social Anthropology at Oxford University, which he attended on a Rhodes Scholarship (Ontario 1972).
 Morinis studied religious pilgrimages, especially in Hinduism, and authored the book Pilgrimage in the Hindu Tradition: A Case Study of West Bengal as well as edited Sacred Journeys: the anthropology of pilgrimage.

 Mussar education

-After pioneering work in academia, and a successful career television production, Morinis experienced a major professional failure that sent him reeling.
+After pioneering work in academia, and a successful career in television production, Morinis experienced a major professional failure that sent him reeling.
 He began to search Jewish tradition for spiritual guidance and came across the Mussar Movement.
-He began to study musar under the tutelage of Rabbi Yechiel Yitzchok Perr.
+He began to study mussar under the tutelage of Rabbi Yechiel Yitzchok Perr.
 Morinis has described his early Mussar education in his book Climbing Jacob's Ladder.